 Nothing in these guidelines shall be construed to restrict a student's right to appeal through the appropriate process described in the "Student Grievance and Appeals" section of the College Catalog.

-Notice of Student Violation of Guidelines Addressing Cheating and Dishonesty
+To view the Notice of Student Violation of Guidelines Addressing Cheating and Dishonesty form, visit the Cheating and Plagiarism website.

 Appendix I

 Guideline On "Excused Absences"